 The GeoBridge is being developed to support geospatial data coming from multiple sources.

-Presently, the Shapefile format is supported.
 The support of other geospatial data is under investigation.

 Basically, geographical elements coming from a Spatial Database don't have any symbolization.
 To assign symbology to the elements stored in the iModel, a configuration file is required.